Back to Silas S. Brown's home page

 - sometimes the system spontaneously reverts some of your contact names to their self-chosen nicknames, especially during migration to a new device, which is particularly unhelpful if it coincides with a history loss.

-- If you choose to use the full version of LINE, beware pressing "Like" on Timeline posts: by default your entire contact list can see every post you pressed "Like" on (this behaviour is different from that of WeChat Moments, which makes your "Like" visible only to mutually-shared contacts).
+- In the full version of LINE, beware pressing "Like" on Timeline (now called "Voom") posts: by default your entire contact list can see every post you pressed "Like" on (this behaviour is different from that of WeChat Moments, which makes your "Like" visible only to mutually-shared contacts).

 Pictures sent via LINE are always converted to JPG, and the recipient must save (to a folder called